dschnare/vanilla/README.md

 Roadmap
 ----------

+1) Add CSS support.
-1) Add Hogan + Beefcake support to HTML templates.
+2) Add Hogan + Beefcake support to HTML templates.
-2) Look into adding glob support for the first argument to compile().
+3) Look into adding glob support for the first argument to compile().
-3) Look at only reading a chunk from disk at a time into a buffer.
+4) Look at only reading a chunk from disk at a time into a buffer.
 This will give the tool a more predictable memory footprint.